phalcon-orphanage/docs/pt/reference/forms.rst

         <?php echo $form->render("name", array('maxlength' => 30, 'placeholder' => 'Type your name')); ?>
     </p>

-HTML Attributes also can be set in the element's definition:
+HTML attributes also can be set in the element's definition:

 .. code-block:: php